-- 1.27 This Local Plan has been written with the intention that it should be read as a whole.
+- 1.24 This Local Plan has been written with the intention that it should be read as a whole.
+Strategic level policies are set out in Chapters 2 and 3 and these are followed by site allocations (Chapter 4) and Development Management policies (Chapter 5).
 Taken together, the policies, associated supporting text and proposals within the Plan forms a coherent strategy for sustainable development in Worthing.
-It is therefore important that individual policies are not considered in isolation. - 1.28 This document focuses on the strategy, policies and proposals of the Local Plan.
+It is therefore important that individual policies are not considered in isolation. - 1.25 This document focuses on the strategy, policies and proposals of the Local Plan.
 Greater detail as to the background, policy context and supporting studies can be found in the accompanying evidence base and associated Topic Papers.
-The policies, when adopted, may be supported by Supplementary Planning Documents which can be prepared at any time to support the Local Plan and its delivery.
+The policies may be supported by Supplementary Planning Documents which can be prepared at any time to support the Local Plan and its delivery.
 SPDs will be used to provide additional guidance on specific policies or development sites / areas.

-- 1.29 Whilst the NPPF does not formally form part of the Council's Local Plan, it is a material consideration that must be taken into account during the consideration of planning applications.
+- 1.26 Whilst the NPPF does not formally form part of the Council's Local Plan, it is a material consideration that must be taken into account during the consideration of planning applications.
 The Local Plan does not duplicate policies that are set out in the NPPF but, where appropriate, it applies them locally to respond to local circumstances.
-If the Local Plan is silent on a particular issue the default policy position is the NPPF. - 1.30 Many policies within this Plan refer to, or are informed by, guidance, standards and principles that are prepared by other bodies at the national and local level.
+If the Local Plan is silent on a particular issue the default policy position is the NPPF. - 1.27 Many policies within this Plan refer to, or are informed by, guidance, standards and principles that are prepared by other bodies at the national and local level.
 Over the Plan period it is anticipated that some of these sources will be revised or replaced.
 In most circumstances, any revised and updated guidance should be used.
 Where appropriate, the Council will provide up to date information on its website to inform interested parties of any changes to adopted policy requirements and which guidance should be used.